kapefier/BrokenFemursPSM/README.md

 ## 🚀 How to Use This Repository

-Manuscript → main text of the paper (LaTeX or Markdown).
+Manuscript → main text of the paper (Markdown).

-Data → datasets used for analysis (anonymized if necessary).
+Data → datasets used for analysis (anonymized).

-Code → R, Python, or other scripts to reproduce results.
+Code → R, Python.
+Analysis.

 Results → figures, tables, statistical outputs.

-Protocols → step-by-step procedures, workflows, SOPs.
+Protocols → step-by-step procedures, workflows, Statistical Analysis Plan.

 All steps should be reproducible using the provided code and data.